Introduction to Headless

 Leveraging its core, AgnosUI provides headless components across various frameworks.
 These components not only share the core API but also adhere to the best practices and implementation strategies specific to each framework.
 This ensures seamless integration and optimal performance.

-Anatomy of a Widget Creation
+Anatomy of a Component Creation

 Let's break down the components.